jng164/Star-Wars/README.md

 Yellow player controls the spaceship with W(UP), S(DOWN), A(RIGHT), D(LEFT) and shoots with the key "Right alt".
 Yellow player controls with UP,DOWN, LEFT, RIGHT keys and shoots with Left Ctrl.

+For dowloading to play, please dowload all the sound amb image files.